MarcGamesons/twitch-userscript-use-chitchat/README.md

 # Description
 This userscript for Twitch allows you to load [ChitChat](https://chitchat.ma.pe/) as the default Chat for any stream.

 # Installation
-If you already use Tampermonkey or Greasemonkey click [this link](https://github.com/MarcGamesons/twitch-userscript-use-chitchat/raw/master/src/update/use-chitchat.user.js) to install the script.
+If you already use Tampermonkey click [this link](https://github.com/MarcGamesons/twitch-userscript-use-chitchat/raw/master/src/update/use-chitchat.user.js) to install the script.

-1. Make sure you have installed [Tampermonkey(Chrome)](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) or [Greasemonkey(Firefox)](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
+1. Make sure that Tampermonkey [Chrome](https://duckduckgo.com/?q=tampermonkey+chrome+webstore), [Firefox](https://duckduckgo.com/?q=tampermonkey+firefox+addon) is installed.
 2. Install the script by clicking [this link](https://github.com/MarcGamesons/twitch-userscript-use-chitchat/raw/master/src/update/use-chitchat.user.js).